-Risk of blood clots two-fold for women with polycystic ovary syndrome on combined pillDecember 3rd, 2012 in Medications
+Risk of blood clots two-fold for women with polycystic ovary syndrome on combined pillDecember 3, 2012 in Medicine & Health / Medications

 Women with polycystic ovary syndrome (PCOS) who are taking combined oral contraceptives have a 2-fold risk of blood clots compared with women without the disorder who take contraceptives, states a study published in CMAJ (Canadian Medical Association Journal).

 PCOS affects between 6% and 10% of women of reproductive age with some estimates as high as 15%, making it the most common endocrine disorder in this age group.
 Risk factors for heart disease such as hypertension, diabetes, obesity and others are double among women with PCOS compared with women without the disorder.
 It is usually treated with combined oral contraceptives to regulate menstrual cycles and to help with acne and excessive hair growth associated with the condition.
 However, combined oral contraceptives are known to increase the risk of cardiovascular events.